 Some medications may cause dark eyelids.
 People should continue taking their medications and consult a doctor first before stopping.

 Dark eyelids are a common cosmetic problem that dermatologists treat.
-They have many possible causes, including poor sleep, salty foods, allergies, pregnancy, genes, and others.
+They have many possible causes, including inadequate sleep, salty foods, allergies, pregnancy, genes, and others.
 Some people are more prone than others to developing dark eyelids.

 Depending on the cause of dark eyelids, doctors may recommend lifestyle changes, medications, or physical treatments, such as chemical peels and laser treatment.
 People often need to use treatments for several months before seeing a significant effect.